Skip to main content

 • local gateway smoke coverage for successful and failed batch flows

-That matters for all three competitor migrations because async and batch flows are usually where “OpenAI-compatible” claims break down.
+That matters because async and batch flows are often where simple “OpenAI-compatible” claims stop being enough.

-4) SDK and devtools parity is stronger than the docs used to imply
+4) SDK and local tooling are stronger than the docs used to suggest

 The maintained SDKs now have: